Solid Waste Management Plan Amendment 2018

 Cost of Acquisition

-The purchase price of the 20 acre property has been agreed at $750,000.
+The purchase price of the 20-acre property has been agreed at $750,000.
 The funds for the acquisition are currently available in the Solid Waste Management reserve account.

 Rezoning of Existing Property

 The property is currently zoned as A2 Agricultural.
 The City of Salmon Arm has indicated that the property will need to be re-zoned to reflect new uses related to solid waste management and recycling.
 The existing Salmon Arm Landfill property is also zoned A2 Agricultural and will need to be re-zoned to be in compliance with current activities.
 The City of Salmon Arm has indicated that an Official Community Plan (OCP) amendment will also be required.
 The CSRD has made the necessary applications to the City to initiate the re-zoning and OCP amendment process.
 This process will allow further opportunities for the public to provide feedback.
+The City of Salmon Arm has indicated the matter will come before City Council in August, 2019.

 Community Feedback Opportunities